 What do you do when you are involved in or witness a crime in Korea?
 If you do already know the emergency numbers in Korea, do you know what happens when you call them?

-With the help of the Korean National Police Agency (KNPA), we’ve found out what the process of reporting a crime looks like so you don’t have to.
+With the help of the Korean National Police Agency (KNPA), we’ve found out what the process of reporting a crime in Korea looks like so you don’t have to.
 It’s better to be safe than sorry!

 What’s considered a police emergency?